Parable of the Renegades

 Knowing that I have readers can make the sun shine for me on a rainy day!
 With that being said, I hope you enjoy the chapter!
 Have a great day! ;D

 Lucas wasted no time in trying to make himself scarce.
-He sprinted non-stop to reach his house in the nearby residential village without attracting too much attention.
-He took detours, turned corners on several structures as he traveled through the darkest alleyways of Cameron's Feint like he was going through a maze with no intention of escaping on a linear path.
+He kicked himself off the ground and sprinted for his house in the suburbs outside town while trying not to attract too much attention.
+He took detours, turned corners around several structures as he traveled through the darkest alleys of Cameron's Feint like he was going through a maze with no intention of escaping on a linear path.

-Thanks to living near the town of Cameron's Feint all his life, he knew its layout like the back of his hand.
+Thanks to living near the town of Cameron's Feint, he knew most of its layout like the back of his hand.
 That could be his advantage to throw himself off the foreign girl's radar.
-While it was not superhuman by any means, that girl exhibited incredible speed when she cut the Knights of Viola down.
-Lucas didn't want to take a chance that he had outrun something like that, so a diversion from the town to his house was the best option.
+While it was not superhuman by any means, the girl exhibited incredible speed when she cut the Knights of Viola down.
+Lucas didn't want to take a chance that he could outrun something like that, so a diversion from the town to his house was the best option.